-Ask employees what they’d like to see improved about employee communication and one of their top answers is always this: “More transparency.
+Ask employees what they’d like to see improved about internal communication and one of their top answers is always this: “More transparency.
 Less spin.”

 Yet, even in this everything-is-shared world, many organizations still attempt to control communication.
 There’s a lot of sanitizing to eliminate anything risky or controversial.
 As a result, communication feels cautious, guarded, removed from reality.

 The problem, of course, with scrubbing communication is that it loses credibility.
 Employees know that tough stuff happens—they see it with their own eyes—so when the organization communicates as if everything is always swell, employees disengage.
 They delete emails without reading them.
 They leave the company newsletter untouched in the “take-one” rack.
 They link right out to external social media instead of stopping to look at the intranet site.

 This is obviously bad.
 But it gets worse when a conservative company claims that candor is something it believes in.
 Employees are invited to “share your thoughts,” “ask a question,” or “make comments.”
 But the culture doesn’t support those actions—and everybody knows it.

 What can you do about improving candor, even in a cautious company?
 Here are three ways to move the needle (without losing your job):